MISTLab/tls-python-object/README.md

 )
 ```
  A nice thing about `tlspyo` is that all communication is handled behind the scenes.
- The above calls have all launched processes in the background which handle connection and communication between `Endpoints` through the `Relay`, so that you don't have to make any blocking calls except when you want to!
+ The above calls have all launched processes in the background which handle connection and communication between `Endpoints` through the `Relay`.

  Let us now send some objects from the producer to the consumers.
  As you may have noticed, we created two different groups here.
  We put the producer in a group that we have named "producers", and the consumers in another group that we have called "consumers".
- Note that `Endpoint` can be created as being part of any number of groups (`groups` can take a sequence of strings).
+ Note that `Endpoint` can be created as being part of any number of groups (`groups` can take a list of strings).
  When communicating between endpoints, you can use those groups to make sure the right endpoints receive the right objects.

  There are two ways for `Endpoints` to send objects in `tlspyo`:
- * **Broadcasting** is used to send an an object to all endpoint in a given group.
+ * **Broadcasting** is used to send an object to all endpoint in a given group.
 Furthermore, when an `Endpoint` connects to the `Relay`, it receives the last object that was broadcast to each of his groups.
     ```python
     # Producer broadcasts an object to any and all endpoint in the destination group "consumers"